 Exams and Tests

 A urinalysis may reveal red blood cells (RBCs) and some white blood cells (WBCs).
-A microscopic examination of the urine may be done to look for cancerous cells.
+Urine may be examined under a microscope to look for cancerous cells.

 A urine culture (clean catch) is done to look for a bacterial infection.